Our Sewing Size Chart: A guide to measuring yourself correctly for sewing patterns with Sheer Stitchery | Stitch Société

 - Wear fitted clothing, but make sure it’s not too tight or restrictive.
-Wear the foundation garments (like bra or corset) that you will be wearing in your finished garment.
+Wear the foundation garments (like bra) that you will be wearing in your finished garment.

-- Take your time to ensure accuracy when taking each measurement – be precise!
+- Take time to ensure accuracy – be precise!

-- Double-check all of your measurements before you begin sewing the garment to avoid costly mistakes later on in the process
+- Double-check all measurements before sewing the garment, to avoid costly mistakes later on in the process

-- Consult with size charts from the pattern designer to determine what size is best suited for you.
+- Consult with the size charts to determine what size is best suited for you.
 It is unlikely you will be exactly the right size in each category (bust, waist, hip).

 - Measure around the fullest part of your bust, waist and hips for an accurate fit.

-- For pants and other garments that require a proper inseam measurement, measure from crotch to ankle bone.
+- For garments that require an inseam measurement (pants), measure from crotch to ankle bone.

-- When measuring a circumference (waist, hip) don’t pull too tightly as this can lead to inaccurate results.
+- When measuring a circumference (waist, hip) don’t pull too tightly.
 Keep the measuring tape parallel to the ground and do not slant it an angle or you will not get an accurate reading.

 - Write down any notes about how certain areas fit differently than others; this will come in handy during adjustments later on